ENGAhmedAbdelfattah/myStore/README.md

   -and delete All test files because it was optional.

-- The third step: I change Hierarchy of folder to fit this App:
+- **The third step**: I change Hierarchy of folder to fit this App:
   **and you can see all Directory Hierarchy in section of it**

-- The fourth step: I copied file of data.json which contain Data of product items from assets in [start repository](https://github.com/udacity/nd-0067-c3-angular-fundamentals-project-starter/tree/main/src/assets) from Udacity GitHup and add them to assets folder in src folder
+- **The fourth step**: I copied file of data.json which contain Data of product items from assets in [start repository](https://github.com/udacity/nd-0067-c3-angular-fundamentals-project-starter/tree/main/src/assets) from Udacity GitHup and add them to assets folder in src folder
 - The fourth step: I init new git repo on my-reads folder
   ```
   git init
   git commit -m "first commit"
   git branch -M main
   ```
-- The fifth step: I created new repo on my GitHup account and add to my local repo
+- **The fifth step**: I created new repo on my GitHup account and add to my local repo
   ```
   git remote add origin git@github.com:ahmed-ENDless/22.git
   git push -u origin main
   ```
-- The sixth step: I use Angular-router package which automatically install when create app and I used it to route in this app
+- **The sixth step**: I use Angular-router package which automatically install when create app and I used it to route in this app

-- The seventh step: I use Rxjs package which automatically install when create app and I fetch Data from data.json
+- **The seventh step**: I use Rxjs package which automatically install when create app and I fetch Data from data.json
-- The eighth step: After end build the app I use npm package to build it to be ready to client use it
+- **The eighth step**: After end build the app I use npm package to build it to be ready to client use it
   ```
   npm run build
   ```